 How to count carbohydrate

-Here are some ways to help you count carbohydrate and spread carbohydrate throughout the day.
+Here are some ways to help you count carbohydrate.

 The following suggestions can help you count carbohydrate and balance your meals and snacks: